cornerstone guide

-Four water filters with verifiable PFAS testing — pitcher, countertop reverse osmosis, gravity, and budget pitcher.
-Vetted by NSF/ANSI P473 or published independent testing.
+Four water filters with verifiable PFAS testing — pitcher, countertop RO, gravity, and budget.
+Vetted by NSF/ANSI P473 or independent lab results.

 Update — May 2026